Frequently Asked Questions About the School of Social Science, Policy & Evaluation

 Both MA and PhD students are allowed to take up to two independent study courses during their academic program, which must be approved by their faculty advisor and department chair.

 Yes.
-Fellowships in the Department of Politics & Economics are merit based.
+Fellowships in the Division of Politics & Economics are merit based.
 Some students may also be considered for paid research and teaching assistantships based on excellent performance in research or classroom settings.

 Yes.
 Excellent performance in class usually results in an increase in your fellowship.
 Under-performing students may see their support diminish.